SaumikLaha/wedding-invite-card/README.md

 - 📐 Clean layout using CSS Flexbox
 - 🔗 Social media sharing links
 - 🌐 Hosted on Netlify for fast performance
+---
+📚 Internship Info
+This project was built as part of the Frontend Web Development Internship at MotionCut, Week 2 – Project 1.
+---

+📝 License
+This project is shared for learning purposes under the MotionCut internship.
+You are free to use or adapt it with credit.
+---